buzzm/postgresbson/README.md

 BSON (http://bsonspec.org/) is a high-performance, richly-typed data carrier similar to JSON but offers a number of attractive features including:

- *  Datetimes, decimal (numeric), and byte[] are first class types.
-In pure JSON these must all be represented as a string, requiring conversion, potentially introducing lossiness, and impairing native operations like `>` and `<=`.
+ *  Datetime is a first class type.
+In pure
+    JSON these must all be represented as a string (typically ISO 8601), requiring conversion, potentially introducing lossiness, and impairing native operations like `>` and `<=`.
+ *  Numeric values are unambiguously carried in 4 first class types: int32, int64, float, and decimal.
+    Unlike JSON there is no risk of inadvertently emitting a float of 1.0 as 1 and having it be parsed by a consumer as an integer.
+    A `decimal` value of 10.09 is preserved *exactly* as 10.09 with no risk of floating point precision error e.g. `10.08999999999`
+ *  `byte[]` is a first class type.
+This relieves the program of dealing with base64 or other encodings of binary data to stringify it for JSON.
  *  Performance.
 Moving binary BSON in and out of the database under some conditions is almost 10x faster than using native `jsonb` or `json` because it avoids to- and from-string and to-dictionary conversion.